Does my class include an Open/Alternative Textbook resource?

-Students pay a $10 fee to take a course that has no-cost educational resources rather than paying for an expensive commercial textbook.
+Students pay a $10 fee.
 The fee helps to support the creation and use of an instructor-created textbook or resources for a class.

 Why do I care?